loosolab/UROPA/docs_rst/output.rst

 **Table 6:** Reformatted_HitsperPeak for three queries as described in the configuration above.

-Summary Vizualisation
+Summary Visualisation
 ---------------------
-For every run a summary can be produced using the *-s* parameter during the command line call.
+For every run a summary can be produced using the ``-s`` parameter during the command line call.
-This is vizualising the results for a global overview of the final annotation.
+This summary is visualising the results for a global overview of the UROPA annotation.
 Within this document one can find:

-- A summery of the UROPA run: Used peak and annotation files, number of peaks and number of annotated peaks, specified queries, value of priority flag (Figure 1A).
-If not all queries annotated peaks, this is also mentioned.
+- An abstract of the UROPA run: Used peak and annotation files, number of peaks and number of annotated peaks, specified queries, value of priority flag (Figure 1A).
+If not all queries annotated peaks within the FinalHits this is also mentioned.

 **Graphs based on the 'FinalHits' output:**

-- A density plot displaying the distance per feature across all queries (Figure 1B).
+- Density plot displaying the distance per feature across all queries (Figure 1B).
-- A pie chart illustrating the genomic locations of the peaks per annotated feature (Figure 1C).
+- Pie chart illustrating the genomic locations of the peaks per annotated feature (Figure 1C).
-- A barplot displaying the occurrence of the different features, if there is more than one feature assigned for peak annotation (not illustrated due to one feature in this example).
+- Bar plot displaying the occurrence of the different features, if there is more than one feature assigned for peak annotation (not illustrated due to one feature in this example).

-**Figure 1A-C would be the summary for the first UROPA run with only one query***
+*Figure 1A-C could be the summary for the first UROPA run with only one query (if always query 0 would provide the final hit)**

 **Graphs based on the 'BestperQuery_Hits' output:**

-- A distribution of the distances per feature per query are displayed in a histogram (Figure 1D).
+- Distribution of the distances per feature per query is displayed in a histogram (Figure 1D).
-- A pie chart illustrating the genomic locations of the peaks per annotated feature (not illustrated).
+- Pie chart illustrating the genomic locations of the peaks per annotated feature (not illustrated).
-- A pairwise comparison among all queries is evaluated within a venn diagram, when more than one query is given in the config file (One pairwise comparison displayed in Figure 1E).
+- Pairwise comparison among all queries is evaluated within a Venn diagram, only if more than one query is given in the config file (one pairwise comparison displayed in Figure 1E).
 - Chow Ruskey plot with comparison across all defined queries (for three to five annotation queries)(Figure 1F).

 .. figure:: img/output-formats-summary.png

-   Figure 1: Summary Example for queries as described above: (A) Summery of specified queries, used annotation and peak files, and how many peaks were present and annotated, (B) Distance density for all features based on FinalHits, (C) Pie Chart representing genomic location for each feature across FinalHits, (D) Distance per query per feature across BestperQuery_Hits, (E) Pairwise comparison across all queries displayed in Venn diagramms, (F) Chow Ruskey plot to compare all queries.
+   Figure 1: Summary Example for queries as described above: (A) Summary of specified queries, used annotation and peak files, and how many peaks were present and annotated, (B) Distance density for all features based on FinalHits, (C) Pie Chart representing genomic location for each feature across FinalHits, (D) Distance per query per feature across BestperQuery_Hits, (E) Pairwise comparison across all queries displayed in Venn diagrams, (F) Chow Ruskey plot to compare all queries.